aulveland/CITZ-HWP-Project/Security.md

 | Add / Remove Members | | | :heavy_check_mark: | :heavy_check_mark: |
 | Assign / Remove Moderators | | | | :heavy_check_mark: |
 | Add / Remove Users| | | | :heavy_check_mark: |

+## User Stories in relation to security

+### User
+**U1** - As a **user** I need to **register & login** to use the tool
+1)	Sign up to create account
+2)	Log in to create profile
+3)	Log in to edit my profile
+4)	Log in to see a list of all users

+**U2** - As a **user** I wish to participate in a **community**
+1) Must be logged in to access communities
+&nbsp; a. log in token
+2)	See a list of communities
+&nbsp; b.       see list on homepage
+&nbsp; c.       tab or section listing all communities that can access any time
+3) Search for community
+&nbsp; a. search by community name
+4)	Join a community
+&nbsp; a.
+Approved by moderators
+&nbsp; b.
+Gain access to post comment and vote inside the community
+5)	Propose a community
+&nbsp; a.
+Assured community doesn't already exist &nbsp; b.
+Approved by moderator
+6)	Leave a community
+&nbsp; a.
+Existing posts are maintained because they have a thread associated with other users
+7)	Make a posting as part of a community
+&nbsp; a.
+Notifies moderator so they can approve &nbsp; b. part of a thread or standalone post
+8)	Make comments on other people’s community postings
+9)	Flag a posting as potentially inappropriate
+&nbsp; a.
+Notifies the community moderator
+10)	List all users in the community
+&nbsp; a. only seen by community members or only moderators
+11)	Vote on a posting
+12)	Vote on a comment

+### Moderator

+**M1** - As a **community leader** I am required to provide **moderation**
+1)	Approve New users to a community
+2)	Reject membership
+3) Approve membership
+4)	Reject postings
+5) Approve postings

+### System Admin
+**S1** - As a **system admin** I provide **management** of the tool/system
+1)	Approve creation of new communities
+2)	Able to put a community on hold
+3)	Able to remove communities
+4)	Able to remove users
+5)	Able to approve new users
+6)	Able to back up the database
+7)	Able to change profiles
+8) Able to assign moderators
+9) Able to remove moderators